mushank/ZKStandard/README.md

 **Install manually, download the source folder `ZKStandard` and drag it into your project.**

-⚠️***Attention:*** *I noticed that in most cases you will tend to add your own code to this framework, so I have removed the cocoapods installation way.
+⚠️***Attention:*** *I noticed that in most cases you will tend to customize this framework, I have removed the cocoapods installation way.
 Please install manually instead*

 ## 2. Usage